“Water for Two” is a unique intervention course designed to support and enhance the parent-child relationship.

 This course integrates different methods, knowledge, and practices that together establish an innovative working model for parent-child connection.

-The mutual water play will be utilized as a catalyst for the attachment process, building trust and communication, aiming to strengthen the dyadic bond.
+The mutual Water Play will be utilized as a catalyst for attachment processes, building trust and communication, aiming to strengthen the dyadic bond.

 The course will share a new way to observe, understand, and support the dyad, using water as a multifaceted tool.

-- Three working techniques of joint water play will be presented.
+- Three working techniques of Dyad Water Play will be presented and practiced.

-- The learning will be interactive with clips and demos to bring the learning to life.
+- The learning will be interactive with clips, exercises, and demos to bring the learning to life.

-- By the end of the course, participants will be able to use this method with their relevant clients.
+- By the end of the course, participants will be able to use Dyad Water-Play as an assessment tool and as enabling tool with their relevant clients.

-- Intro: advantages and principles of expressive therapy, dyadic work, and water play.
+- Intro: an overview of attachment theory, advantages and principles of expressive therapy, dyadic work, and water play.

 - Fundamental and advanced needs of children and typical challenges in the parent-child relationship.